Safeguarding at Safe Passage

 Safer programming

-Safeguarding is central to the design of our programmes and activities here at safe passage.
-We invest in our programming to make our activities as safe as possible and mitigate and safeguarding risks that harm may come to our staff, programme participants or the wide community.
+Safeguarding is central to the design of our programmes and activities here at Safe Passage International.
+We invest in our programming to make our activities as safe as possible and mitigate and safeguarding risks that harm may come to our staff, programme participants or the wider community.

 Community Reporting mechanisms and reporting mechanisms